vistadataproject/vistadataproject.github.io/demo/index.md

 ---

 # MVDM Demo
-The following sections describe first how to install the nodeVISTA VM, CPRS, and then how to run the MVDM demo v1.1.
+The following sections describe first how to install the nodeVISTA server and CPRS client, and then how to run the MVDM demo.<br>
-__This demo focuses on how MVDM secures and audits existing VISTA clients such as CPRS using the RPC Locker__.
+__The demo focuses on how MVDM secures and audits existing VISTA clients such as CPRS using the RPC Locker__.

 ![CPRS MVDM Clients](/demo/images/common/cprs-mvdm-clients.png)
 <br>